cepdnaclk/e16-3yp-smart-door-lock/docs/README.md

      - To add/update/delete personal data through web application
      - To view all personal details and and their access time

- Only these persons can login to the web applcation.For the authentication purpose we have added 2 factor authentication.
+ Speciality of this roles is that, each of these administrators able to handle only the given role.
+It makes the web application more secure.
+Moreover, Only these persons can login to the web applcation.
+For the authentication purpose we have added 2 factor authentication.

       - By using email and password
       - Send OTP to predeteremined mobile phone number.